David Van Slyke, Dean

 209 Maxwell Hall

-Faculty Douglas V. Armstrong, Hans C. Buechler, John S. Burdick, A.H.
-Peter Castro, Christopher R. DeCorse, Azra Hromadzic,., Shannon A. Novak, Deborah Pellow, Guido Pezzarossi, Lars Rodseth, Robert A. Rubinstein, Maureen Trudelle Schwarz, Theresa A. Singleton, John Marshall Townsend, Cecilia Van Hollen, Susan S. Wadley
+Faculty: Douglas V. Armstrong, Mona Bhan, A.H.
+Peter Castro, Christopher R. DeCorse, Azra Hromadzic, Jok M. Jok, Heather Law-Pezzarossi, Shannon A. Novak, Guido Pezzarossi, Lars Rodseth, Robert A. Rubinstein, Maureen Trudelle Schwarz, Theresa A. Singleton, John Marshall Townsend

-Courtesy Appointments: Tom Brutsaert, Gareth J. Fisher, Ann Grodzins Gold, Sandra Lane and Rebecca Peters
+Courtesy Appointments: Tom Brutsaert, Gareth J. Fisher, Ann Grodzins Gold, Sandra Lane, Rebecca Peters, and Kenneth Kelly